InfiniteLoopster-coder/FLEXGATE/README.md

 A production‑grade, multi‑agent pipeline built with the **Google Agent Development Kit (ADK)**.
 It reads epics, loads the newest SDD attachment, infers impacted platforms from **metadata** and **SDD content**, and persists a combined result.
 Includes a mock runner so you can execute end‑to‑end without wiring external systems, plus an optional loop to iterate linked epics.

-> If you prefer a project name: **Flexgate** is a clean option.
-Replace the title accordingly.

 ---